-Take special note of the JCQ Warning to Candidates document as everyone must comply with these instructions and also the restriction on watches and other electronic devices as this has changed from previous years.
+Take special note of the 'JCQ Warning to Candidates' document as everyone must comply with these instructions and also the restriction on watches and other electronic devices as this has changed from previous years.
 It's important that you understand and adhere to the rules as any breach must be reported to the exam boards.

-If you are uncertain about anything please talk to your House Tutor or come and discuss with me, my office is in S38.
+If you are uncertain about anything please talk to your House or Form Tutor or come and discuss with the Examinations staff; we are in S38 on Upper Pugin.